timmalstead/personal-site-next-js/README.md

 This project uses [Pulumi](https://www.pulumi.com/) to manage infrastrcture as code (IAC).

-This is managed by a seperate repo of [Pulumi code](https://github.com/timmalstead/personal-site-gcp-infra) tailored to this specific project
+This is managed by a seperate repo of [Pulumi code](https://github.com/timmalstead/personal-site-gcp-infra) tailored to this specific project.

+## Secrets

+This project uses the [1Password CLI](https://developer.1password.com/docs/cli/get-started/) and a [1Password Service Account](https://developer.1password.com/docs/service-accounts/) to manage secrets locally, for CI/CD, preview environments and for production.

+To template secrets locally, make sure that you are [signed into the proper service account](https://developer.1password.com/docs/service-accounts/use-with-1password-cli/#get-started) and run `npm run secrets:local`.

+This will save `.env.local` at the root level of this project and allow you to use needed secrets for local development.

 ## Learn More about Next.js